isantoshsingh/opencart-extension-boilerplate/README.md

-# opencart-custom-shipping
-opencart 2.3 custom shipping
+# opencart custom shipping
+This extension is compatible with 2.3
+This extension is a combination of free and flat shipping extensions